2-week adventure in Botswana: My wildlife and camping adventure Itinerary

 Waking up before the sun is up hurts.
 At 4:30 am, we found ourselves packing up our stuff.
 We had to do a bit of driving and needed to arrive on time.
 So an early start was essential.

-During the morning drive to our next stop, Swarm Stop near Sepopa, we already saw plenty of wildlife: Wildebeest, Impala, white back vultures feeding on a horse, and a warthog.
+During the morning drive to our next stop, Swarm Stop near Sepopa, we saw plenty of wildlife: Wildebeest, Impala, white back vultures feeding on a horse, and a warthog.

 We also passed the first mouth and claw disease checkpoint—one of many.
 The thing here is to drive your car through a puddle of disinfectant and clean your shoes on one of their disinfected ‘doormats.’